 San Diego Zoo also recently sent a male Black Rhino, which had been born at the zoo, to live in a wildlife reserve in Africa.
 This is a big step towards helping this species numbers increase, especially as it adds more genetic diversity.

 The number of Greater One-Horned Rhinos living within Kaziranga National Park has increased by 12 in the last three years.
-This increase may be small, but every increase in rhino population is a step in the right direction.
+This increase may be small, but every increase in the rhino population is a step in the right direction.

 There are quite a few books about rhinos, from children’s books to non-fiction.
 I have read some of these books, however, there is one in particular that stood out to me.
 Written by Lawrence Anthony, The Last Rhinos is an autobiographical look at his conservation work with rhinos all around Africa.
 This book was truly an eye-opener, showing the struggles of conservationists trying to save endangered species.
 He also mentions some of this other work within Africa, including how he came to be at Thula Thula and his adventures of bringing in a herd of unwanted elephants – he wrote a book about the elephants which was also very good.

 I would highly recommend reading this book, as it really showcases the daily struggles of keeping an endangered species, like the rhino, safe from poachers and how even with all those measures in place, poachers still find a way to get the horns.
 It also explains how corrupt governments will block conservation efforts in an attempt to get their pockets lined with money.
-If you read one book about rhinos, this is the book to pick up.
+If you read only one book about rhinos, this is the book to pick up.

 Meet my rhinos